 Star Wars Jedi: Fallen Order's gameplay trailer shows 'thoughtful' combat

-At E3 2019 EA and Respawn showed off about 13 minutes of in-game footage set on the Wookie homeworld of Kashyyyk.
+At E3 2019 EA and Respawn showed off about 13 minutes of in-game footage set on the Wookiee homeworld of Kashyyyk.
 We see some wall-running, platforming, force powers and combat.
 The demo takes place about three hours into the game, and it looks like Cal is already a quite powerful Jedi at that point.
+The above video is actually a much longer, uncut demo (26 minutes!) that provides a lengthier look at the sequence where protagonist Cal Kestis hijacks an AT-AT.

 Star Wars Jedi: Fallen Order's story is set after Revenge of the Sith